mohammadsaif19/continue/docs/docs/walkthroughs/tab-autocomplete.md

 # Tab Autocomplete (Experimental)

-Continue now provides experimental support for tab autocomplete in VS Code.
+FazzaPilot now provides experimental support for tab autocomplete in VS Code.
 You can enable it by downloading the pre-release version of the extension, opening VS Code settings, and then checking the box that says "Enable Tab Autocomplete".
 There is also a button on the bottom/status bar for fast access.
 We will be greatly improving the experience over the next few releases, and it is always helpful to hear feedback.
 If you have any problems or suggestions, please let us know in our [Discord](https://discord.gg/vapESyrFmJ).

 ## Setting up with Ollama (default)